gnembon/fabric-carpet/docs/scarpet/language/FunctionsAndControlFlow.md

 import('app','foo');
 callme(fun, arg) -> call(fun, arg);
 ```
-But you can circumvent that issue by explictly dereferencing the local function where it is used as a lambda argument created
+You can circumvent that issue by explicitly dereferencing the local function where it is used as a lambda argument created
 in the module in which the requested function is visible:
 ```
 //app.sc